FRC79/CK_16_Vision/SmartDashboardExtension/README.txt

 To allow vision processing, it is necessary to extend the WPICameraExtension with custom java code.
 The code currently implemented is in the repository named KrunchCV.
-To add the widget to the SmartDashboard, download the BasicCameraExtensionWidget either as a zip file or via Github cloning, navigate inside the dist folder, copy the BasicCameraExtensionWidget jar file, navigate to where the SmartDashboard is installed (this is usually C:\Program Files\SmartDashboard\ in Windows), navigate to the extensions folder, and paste the jar file in there.
+To add the widget to the SmartDashboard, download KrunchCV either as a zip file or via Github cloning, navigate inside the dist folder, copy the KrunchCV jar file, navigate to where the SmartDashboard is installed (this is usually C:\Program Files\SmartDashboard\ in Windows), navigate to the extensions folder, and paste the jar file in there.
 Finally, start the